What is .htaccess?

 Bad Advice 2 – PHP Memory Limit

 You should always keep the PHP Memory Limit as small as possible, 128M will do for most applications 256M should be sufficient for anyone.
-Many developers trade scalability for convenience by setting the PHP Memory limit to 512M or even 1G, which is a very bad idea.
+Many developers trade scalability for convenience by setting the PHP memory limit to 512M or even 1G, which is a very bad idea.
 Maxing the PHP Memory Limit to make the application work is the simplest way to limit or completely unable scalability of your web application.

 Keep .htaccess lightweight